 Growing Roses In Containers adds great summer color to your patio year after year.
 Learn how to grow roses and taking care of them in pots.
 Growing roses in pots is easier than you might think.
 Learn all about pruning and fertilizing your roses in containers.

 There is no great mystery in learning how to grow roses.
-They respond well to extra care and attention but, basically, anyone can have success
+They respond well to extra care and attention, basically, anyone can have success

 All roses should be planted in a position where they can have a minimum of four hours of sunlight each day from spring to autumn.
 Growing roses in pots or containers has the enormous advantage that they can be moved through the seasons to catch the sun.